 There are several causes of arthritis in the spine, but the condition is typically caused by age and normal wear and tear of the cartilage in the facet joints (zygapophysial joints or Z-joints).
 As we age, our joint cartilage begins to dehydrate and wear away due to prolonged use.
 This can lead to bone rubbing on bone and eventual joint pain and inflammation.
 Prolonged friction also can cause osteophytes, or bone spurs, to develop.
 These bony growths themselves can cause symptoms of pain, weakness, cramping, tingling and numbness if they impinge upon the spinal cord or a nerve root.

 Other causes of osteoarthritis can include the following:

-Your doctor may initially recommend a series of conservative, or non-surgical, treatments for symptoms of spinal arthritis.
-These may include bed rest, pain medications, exercises, and physical therapy.
-Often, conservative treatments are sufficient in treating back and neck pain from spondylosis, but in some cases the pain may be too great.
-If you are suffering from arthritis in the spine and conservative treatments have done nothing to alleviate your symptoms, contact the orthopedic experts at Laser Spine Institute.
-Our specialists use advanced endoscopic techniques to perform a variety of minimally invasive procedures.
-Our procedures are safe and effective alternatives to open back or neck surgery.
+Your physician may initially recommend a series of conservative, or non-surgical, treatments for symptoms of spinal arthritis.
+These may include bed rest, pain medications, exercises and physical therapy.
+Often, conservative treatments are sufficient in treating neck and back pain from spondylosis, but in some cases, the pain may be too great.
+If you have arthritis in the spine, and conservative treatments have done nothing to alleviate your symptoms, contact Laser Spine Institute.
+We use advanced techniques to perform a variety of minimally invasive procedures.
+Our procedures are more effective alternatives to traditional open neck or back surgery.